-Nothing has quite the same effect on a person than opening up a monthly power bill only to discover that you are spending way more than you used to.
+Nothing has quite the same effect on a person than opening up a monthly electricity bill only to discover that you are spending way more than you used to.
 You begin casting your eyes around your house, looking from appliance to appliance — devices that you value and depend on.
-Now, there’s a traitor in their midst.
-An energy vampire that’s sneakily draining away power and running the cost of your modern convenience through the roof.
+Now, there’s a traitor in their midst — an energy vampire that’s sneakily draining away power and running the cost of your modern convenience through the roof.

-Fortunately, if you find yourself staring down your toaster once a month while screaming “why is my electric bill so high?!” over and over, you can learn how to save on that power bill with a little know-how.
+Fortunately, if you find yourself staring down your toaster once a month while screaming, “Why is my electric bill so high?!” over and over, there’s still time to learn how to save on that power bill.

 Calculating Your Energy Expenses

 Figuring out how to reduce your electric bill can be as simple as figuring out what’s costing you the most.
 To do this, you can follow a simple formula to determine how many kilowatt-hours (kWh) a device is using in a month or year, and then find ways to cut back where possible.